AnasHoneini/COE599E_DataScience_Project/README.md

-User Interface for the DataScience About OCR for the Lebanese ID
+User Interface for the DataScience Project that is about creating a machine learning for OCR for the Lebanese ID